rapid7/metasploit-framework/How-to-use-command-stagers.md

 ```

 As you can see, we have chosen the "printf" flavor as our command stager.
 We will explain more about
-this later, but basically what it does is it writes our payload to /tmp and execute it.
+this later, but basically what it does is it writes our payload to `/tmp` and executes it.

-Now let's modify the execute_command method and get code execution against the test case.
+Now let's modify the `execute_command` method and get code execution against the test case.
 Based on the PoC, we know that our injection string should look like this:

 ```
 127.0.0.1+%26%26+[Malicious commands]
 ```

-We do that in execute_command using [HttpClient](https://github.com/rapid7/metasploit-framework/wiki/How-to-Send-an-HTTP-Request-Using-HTTPClient).
+We do that in `execute_command` using [HttpClient](https://github.com/rapid7/metasploit-framework/wiki/How-to-Send-an-HTTP-Request-Using-HTTPClient).
 Notice there is actually some bad character filtering involved to get the exploit working correctly, which is expected:

 ```ruby
 def filter_bad_chars(cmd)